ashbit06/GodMode9-Home-Button-Remap/README.md

 ## A note from me
-I made this because I messed up a repair for my New 3DS LL, destroying the home button ribbon connector.
+I made this fork because I messed up a repair for my New 3DS LL, destroying the home button ribbon connector.
 I do not have the tools to fix it myself, so I recently decided to fix it in software with [rehid](https://github.com/hax0kartik/rehid) and modifying gm9.

 The buttons I remapped were SELECT -> HOME and ZR -> SELECT.
 This does mean that you will not be able to use the clipboard functions properly on original 3DS and 3DS XL systems.